+The development of a Master Plan for the Site has been, and will continue to be, an iterative process that is shaped by feedback received from the City of Victoria and the community.
 The current application updates the Master Plan that was approved by the City of Victoria in 2008 (revised in 2015).
-This report builds on and updates the established conservation approaches put forth in previous studies, and is developed using a framework that includes the Site's municipal Statement of Significance, the Standards and Guidelines for the Conservation of Historic Places in Canada.
+This report builds on and updates the established conservation approaches put forth in previous studies, and is developed using a framework that includes the Site's municipal Statement of Significance, and the Standards and Guidelines for the Conservation of Historic Places in Canada.
 The guidelines will have application at the Development Permit stage and have been developed in consultation with the City of Victoria.